RediSearch/RediSearch/docs/Aggregations.md

 #### Parameters in detail

+Parameters which may take a variable number of arguments are expressed in the form of `param {nargs} {property_1... property_N}`.
+The first argument to the parameter is the number of arguments following the parameter.
+This allows RediSearch to avoid a parsing ambiguity in case one of your arguments has the name of another parameter.
+For example, to sort by first name, last name, and country, one would specify `SORTBY 6 firstName ASC lastName DESC country ASC`.

 * **index_name**: The index the query is executed again.

 * **query_string**: The base filtering query that retrieves the documents.
 It follows **the exact same syntax** as the search query, including filters, unions, not, optional, etc.